LLan-ovoy/Memory-Baguette/Small_pieces/README.md

   * good for some linear models
   *  standard normal distribution E=0, std=1, making it easier to learn the weights
   * still keep outliers, less sensitive to outliers

+Unordered operation in Python: Set, no order, no index